Bravo Bravado

 Sunday, Nov 16, 2025 | 3:00 PM

 A bold and expressive program brimming with color, power, and lyrical beauty.
-We begin with Flagello's Bravado, a spirited work sponsored by the New Music Society that opens the door to Ravel's sparkling Piano Concerto in G, performed by acclaimed pianist Rodolfo Leone.
+We begin with Flagello's Bravado, a spirited work sponsored by the New Music Society that opens the door to Ravel's sparkling Piano Concerto in G, performed by acclaimed pianist Drew Petersen.
 The concert culminates in Sibelius's majestic Symphony No. 2—a work of sweeping emotional arcs and triumphant Nordic grandeur, often seen as a musical declaration of independence.

 Bravado is sponsored by the New Music Society.
 Join the New Music Society today to support the creation and performance of new music.